 Many people choose summer for their first trip to New York City but since it’s one of the best Christmas destinations in the USA, visiting the city during the holidays is also a good idea.

-NYC boosts so many amazing sights that even a lifetime wouldn’t be enough to discover everything, however, you can easily see the best sights in just one day in New York City.
-If you’re visiting NYC for the first time, spending 4 days in New York City is the perfect amount of time to visit the main highlights but if you want to get a better feel of the city, plan to stay for at least one week in NYC.
+NYC boasts so many amazing sights that even a lifetime wouldn’t be enough to discover everything, however, you can easily see the best sights in just one day in New York City.
+If you’re visiting NYC for the first time, spending 4 days in New York is the perfect amount to get a better feel of the city and visit more interesting places, even outside of Manhattan.

 Midtown Manhattan and Lower Manhattan are definitely one of the best areas to stay in NYC and you can also find 3 of the most iconic viewpoints here: the One World Observatory, the Empire State Building, and the Top of the Rock Observation Center.
 No matter which one you choose, the view will definitely leave you speechless!